-This amazing seaside ceremony and reception in Newport, RI was such a fun event for us to do, as we had planned the bride’s best friends’ and business partner’s wedding a year prior.
-Also, the coastal landscape here is so different than ours on the Southeast coast, so it was great having such a lovely backdrop.
-The ceremony held at a private home owned by friends of the family and a reception followed at the New York Yacht Club.
+This amazing seaside ceremony and reception in Newport, RI was such a fun event for us to do.
+We planned the bride’s best friends’ and business partner’s wedding a year prior.
+Also, the coastal landscape here is so different than ours on the Southeast coast.
+So, it was great having such a lovely backdrop.
+The ceremony was at a private home owned by friends of the family.
+And, the reception followed at the New York Yacht Club.
 All of the gorgeous images are by Corbin Gurkin.

-As her something old, the bride’s wore her grandmother’s pearl earrings, and something new was the gown designed by the bride with her matron of honor and business partner in Dee Hutton/Dee Hutton Bridal.
-For something borrowed, a diamond bracelet from best friend was perfect, and her sapphire engagement ring was of course “something blue”.
+As her something old, the bride’s wears her grandmother’s pearl earrings.
+And, the something new is the gown designed by the bride, along with her matron of honor and business partner in Dee Hutton/Dee Hutton Bridal.
+For something borrowed, a diamond bracelet from a best friend.
+And, her sapphire engagement ring is of course “something blue”.

-Having family from France, that was a huge influence on much of the design… From lavender used throughout the floral design to the Chantilly lace in the bride’s gown, French elements were predominant throughout.
+Having family from France, that influenced much of the design.
+From lavender used throughout the floral design, to the Chantilly lace in the bride’s gown, French elements are seen throughout.

-Lettered Olive took the coordinated pastel color palette and made modern and whimsical influences on traditional wedding stationary.
-The guest bags were drawstring bags printed with a hand drawn map of Newport… Lots of sweets and treats like Swedish fish as a playful nod to the coast, and NYC black and white cookies for a hometown fave.
+Here, Lettered Olive uses the coordinated pastel color palette to make modern and whimsical influences on traditional wedding stationary.
+The guest bags are drawstring bags printed with a hand drawn map of Newport.
+Also included, lots of sweets and treats like Swedish fish as a playful nod to the coast.
+And, NYC black and white cookies as a hometown fave.

 Heel savers and umbrellas were available to guests for walking across the grand lawn of the ceremony venue.

-A custom bridge lined with boxes of lavender buds was built across the pool making a breathtaking aisle and entrance for our bride.
+A custom bridge lined with boxes of lavender buds is built across the pool.
+This makes for a breathtaking aisle and entrance for our bride.

-A spectacular view of boats in the harbor made for an amazing ceremony… this is one of my favorites we have ever done!
+A spectacular view of boats in the harbor adds to an amazing ceremony.
+This is one of my favorites we have ever done!

-Guests enjoyed Rose and Seafood on the lawn overlooking the water, at the New York Yacht Club.
-So thankful for the gorgeous weather we had all weekend.
-We even able to use our lovely fabric lined umbrellas to shade the lounge seating and oyster bar.
-The escort “cards” were housed in a French farmer’s market… cones of toile paper holding stems of lavender were calligraphied with guests’ names and table numbers.
+At the New York Yacht Club, guests enjoy Rose and Seafood on the lawn overlooking the water.
+So thankful for the gorgeous weather all weekend.
+Our lovely fabric lined umbrellas shade the lounge seating and oyster bar.
+The escort “cards” are housed in a French farmer’s market.
+For example, cones of toile paper holding stems of lavender are calligraphied with guests’ names and table numbers.

-A grand tent with curtains revealing sweeping sunset views housed dinner and dancing.
-We even built a little “porch” off of the main tent for part of the after dinner lounge… A little way for us to bring the south to Newport!
+A grand tent with curtains reveals sweeping sunset views housed dinner and dancing.
+A little “porch” is even built off of the main tent for part of the after dinner lounge.
+A little way for us to bring the south to Newport!

-Confectionary Designs provided a tired cake with perfect pink rose accents, along with a variety of rainbow macaroons and other sweets served with vintage china.
+A tired cake from Confectionary Designs has perfect pink rose accents.
+And, a variety of rainbow macaroons and other sweets accompany the cake, complete with vintage china.

-After a night of dancing on a custom dance floor (mint green and white checkered), the bride changed into a second Dee Hutton Little White Dress. also designed by best friend and business partner.
+After a night of dancing on a custom dance floor (mint green and white checkered), the bride changes into a second Dee Hutton Little White Dress.
+Also, designed by best friend and business partner.

 The couple said goodbye with a sparkler send off and departed in a vintage yacht.
-A late night after party was held at the Tennis Hall of Fame where the couple soon joined guests into the wee hours…
+And, a late night after party is held at the Tennis Hall of Fame, where the couple joins guests into the wee hours.